Thank you for reading our post, please rate this article at the end.

 If you choose the 211-mile John Muir Trail, however, it could take about a month for you to reach the peak of Mount Whitney!

-So yeah, depending on your fitness level and the trail you choose, the hike to the mount’s summit may last from a few hours to up to a month.
+So yeah, depending on your fitness level and the trail you choose, the hike to the mountain’s summit may take from a few hours to a month.

 With that said, let’s have a more in-depth look at your hiking options and the duration of each.